actions-marketplace-validations/AfonsoTaborda_custom-task-list-approval/README.md

 > **Disclaimer:** When using the timer, this will keep the job running until whether the task list items are all completed, or the timer reaches the timeout.
 This also has the potential or reaching the Github API limits.

-Additionally, you can also delete all previous comments with the same task list (title and body are ignore in the comparison) by setting the `delete-previous-similar-tasklists` input to `true` (since it defaults to `false`), independently of completed or not.
+Additionally, you can also delete all previous comments with the same task list (title and body are ignore in the comparison) by setting the `delete-previous-similar-tasklists` input to `true` (since it defaults to `false`), independently from being completed or not.

 ``` yml
 on: